 The flag of Tennessee is filled with rich meaning.
 The state flag’s stars represent East Tennessee, Middle Tennessee, and West Tennessee symbolizing unity among all Tennessee’s people.
 The blue circle signifies that the state’s unity can never be broken.

 The state of Tennessee is part of the temperate deciduous forest biome.
 More than half of the state’s territory is covered by forests, indicating that Tennessee is abundant in trees, shrubs, and vines.
-Some native plants in Tennessee include sweetgum, eastern redbud, and American beautyberry, among others.
+Some native plants in Tennessee include the sweetgum, eastern redbud, pecan, American yellowood, and Fraser fir trees.
+Other plants of note are the Carolina Rose, Spurred Butterfly Pea, Carolina All Spice, Virginia Chain Ferm, and the American beautyberry.
+For a full description of these plants, click here.

 More Articles Related to Tennessee